-- Typically, within two weeks of filing online, you should be able to view your status and requirements on OneACCS via MyGadsdenState when applying within the current academic year.
+- Typically, within two weeks of filing online, you should be able to view your status and requirements in OneACCS, when applying within the current academic year.

 - Normal time to process and finalize financial aid is 2-4 weeks, sometimes longer, especially for high school students due to transcripts and placement testing.